gmakbari/eComRestAPI/README.md

-# Restful API for e-Commerce
+# Restful API for e-Commerce (Product list)

-###### The Restful API developed in PHP Framework Laravel 8.0 and it just providing all products from database and return as JSON format for client.
+###### The Restful API developed in PHP Framework Laravel 8.0 and it just provides all products and view the details of one product from database and return as JSON format for client.
 ###### Two APIs, list of procducts and reading one product by id.

-## Get all products
+## Get all products API route
 ```
 Route::apiResource("products/",ProductsController::class);
 ```